Join the Lab

 Accordingly, everyone who participates in any lab project is always expected to show respect and courtesy to other community members and sign our Code of Conduct.

 All lab members are dedicated to a harassment and discrimination-free experience for everyone.
 Discrimination or harassment based on racial or ethnic background, citizenship status, religion (or lack thereof), political affiliation, gender identity/expression, sexual orientation, dis/ability status, veteran status, appearance or body size will not be tolerated.
 We do not tolerate harassment or discrimination by and/or of members of our community in any form.

-I am currently recruiting one graduate student to join the lab to start in Fall 2021.
+We are currently recruiting 1-2 graduate student seeking to focus on population and community ecology of dry temperate forests ecology to start in Fall 2024 and work within our Forest Dynamics plot (https://mspaso.wixsite.com/traitecology/research).
+We are specifically seeking people interested in linking dispersal, demography, community assembly, and/or ecosystem function.
 If you are interested, please email me (firstname.lastname@example.org) with a short note of why you are interested and your CV so we can schedule a meeting to chat.
-Prospective students from traditionally under-represented groups are encouraged to apply.
+Prospective students from traditionally excluded groups are encouraged to apply.